Ana Lily Amirpour: Short films

-Amirpour has written, produced and directed a number of short films before her directorial debut with A Girl Walks Home Alone at Night.
-Among them was a 2011 short, of the same name, which won a "Best Short Film" award at the 2012 Noor Iranian Film Festival and features Nazanin Boniadi in the role played by Sheila Vand in the feature, as well as Marshall Manesh and Dominic Rains from the feature film version.
+Amirpour has written, produced and directed several short films before her directorial debut with A Girl Walks Home Alone at Night.
+Among them was a 2011 short of the same name, which won a "Best Short Film" award at the 2012 Noor Iranian Film Festival and features Nazanin Boniadi in the role played by Sheila Vand in the feature, as well as Marshall Manesh and Dominic Rains from the feature film version.

 Among these short films is also A Little Suicide (2012), which received nominations for Best Short Film from the Edinburgh International Film Festival, the Oldenburg Film Festival and the Zlin International Film Festival for Children and Youth; Pashmaloo (2011), also starring Sheila Vand from the feature film version of A Girl Walks Home Alone at Night and screened at Berlinale (Berlin International Film Festival) in 2011; Ketab (2010), which stars Sheila Vand, and Marshall Manesh from A Girl Walks Home Alone at Night; True Love (2010), which won an Audience Award for Best International Short from the Milano International Film Festival Awards; You (2009), a music video featuring San Francisco rock duo Juanita and the Rabbit; and Six and a Half (2009).

-Amirpour has written the short films I Feel Stupid (2012) (directed by Milena Pastreich), and part of the story for the feature film The Garlock Incident (2012), in which she also stars.
+Amirpour has written the short film I Feel Stupid (2012) (directed by Milena Pastreich), and part of the story for the feature film The Garlock Incident (2012), in which she also stars.

 In January 2018, Amirpour released a short film for fashion house Kenzo, entitled Yo!
 My Saint in which she collaborated with indie musicians and actors Karen O, Michael Kiwanuka, Alex Zhang Hungtai, and Kiko Mizuhara.
-Karen O and Kiwanuka composed the film's song of the same name while Zhang and Mizuhara star in the film.
+Karen O and Kiwanuka composed the film's song of the same name, while Zhang and Mizuhara star in the film.

 Television

 In July 2016, it was announced Amirpour would direct an episode of the documentary series Breakthrough for National Geographic Channel.

 In 2018, Amirpour directed episode two of the second season of Legion.

 In April 2019, Amirpour directed "A Traveler", an Alaska-set episode of Jordan Peele's Twilight Zone.
 The episode stars Steven Yeun, Marika Sila, and Greg Kinnear and was written by X-Files veteran Glen Morgan.
-In 2020, she directed another episode of the show, titled "Ovation".
+In 2020, she directed another show episode titled "Ovation".

 Amirpour directed the pilot episode of the crime-drama series Briarpatch, which aired in February 2020.

 Amirpour directed "The Outside", the 4th episode of the horror anthology streaming television series Guillermo del Toro's Cabinet of Curiosities, which aired on October 26, 2022.

+Armipour directed "A Family Matter" and "A Good Agent", the 5th and 6th episodes of the Netflix television series The Night Agent.